 One of the best things about our groups is meeting all the fun people from different parts of the world, as one of our single travellers said recently "I made friends that will last for a lifetime".
 Take a look at our blogpost on travelling to New Zealand alone or get in touch if you have any questions.
 Our advice, don't worry about it, take the plunge and it will be one of the best things you've ever done!

 Your "Kiwi Guide" will be your best friend while you're here in New Zealand.
-Our guide team are all proud Kiwis, born and bred here in New Zealand and they all have a lifetime of Kiwi holiday memories and secret spots they love sharing.
-Our guides are all experienced in tour driving, first aid and taking care of people, not to mention armed with a full array of amusing and interesting stories.
+Our guides are all experienced in tour driving, first aid and taking care of people, not to mention armed with a full array of amusing and interesting stories and favourite holiday spots to share.
 Meet the Kiwi Guides and the rest of the MoaTrek family here.

 Questions about getting ready for your tour, what to bring